morefigs/peek/README.md

 # squiz

-View a Python object's direct and nested attributes.
+View a Python object's direct and nested members.

 ## Installation